 If you don’t have your own transport: Your best choice would be to hitchhike or rent a bike in Bovec and cycle there.

-At Fort Kluže, the Koritnica river (also a tributary of the Soča) flows through a 70m deep, very narrow gorge – quite a spectacle of nature in itself.
+At Fort Kluze, the Koritnica River (also a tributary of the Soča) flows through a 70-metre deep, very narrow gorge – quite a spectacle of nature in itself.

-Fort Hermann is located above Fort Kluze and can be reached via a hiking trail of about 1.5km each way.
-Cross the road from Fort Kluže but without crossing the bridge.
+Fort Hermann is located above Fort Kluze and can be reached via a hiking trail of about 1.5 kilometres each way.
+Cross the road from Fort Kluze but without crossing the bridge.
 A rocky path leads along the right side of the cliff face to the entrance of a tunnel.
 Walk through the tunnel and continue your hike up the mountain on the other side.
 For the most part, the trail up is forested and offers good protection from the sun.
-The trail however is narrow and steep in parts, so make sure you wear appropriate shoes.
+The trail however is narrow and steep in parts, so make sure you wear hiking shoes.

 Day 3 – Hiking trails around Kobarid